Translate

 The Hum

-The mist smiled, and its voice was her own.
 “Whoever you need me to be.”
-Then it broke apart, spinning away in ribbons that wrapped around the trees before fading into the vibrant, breathing night.
+The voice was her own, echoing as the mist broke apart, spinning away in ribbons that wrapped around the trees before fading into the vibrant, breathing night.

-She walked as if it were all one moment, feeling herself blend with everything around her.
+She walked as if it were all one moment, feeling herself blend with all the colours around her.
 The forest was her, and she was the forest.
 She could no longer tell where her heartbeat ended and the hum began.

 When the first light of dawn painted the sky in pale orange and pink, Clara emerged from the woods.
-She looked back once, expecting to see the vibrant chaos of the night, but it was just trees now, still and ordinary.
+She looked back, expecting to see the vibrant kaleidoscopic beauty of the night, but it was just trees now, still and ordinary.
 She stared at her hands; they were her hands again, not glowing or dissolving.

 No comments: